ChezyName/Discord-2.0/README.md

 - ~~Opus Audio Decoding~~
 - ~~Audio Playing~~
 - Text Messages
+- **DO NOT** Send Audio When Silent
+    - Voice Detection
+    - Global Push-to-Talk

 - **MEMORY LEAK:** There is a memory leak from the Rodio Audio Driver since the stream is force dropped and not managed by Rust.
     - Solution is Global Audio Driver (Tauri State Management)